TI-Toolkit/tokens-wiki/tokens/Then.md

 :Disp "A IS NOT 0
 ```

-When code in a single-line `If` statement simply changes a variable, it can often be replaced with an equivalent [piecewise expression](/piecewise-expression), which will be smaller and faster.
+When code in a single-line <tt>If</tt> statement simply changes a variable, it can often be replaced with an equivalent [piecewise expression](/piecewise-expression), which will be smaller and faster.

 ```ti-basic
 :If A=B